Cyab1/sort-search/README.md

 # Sort And search
-A brief description of your project, explaining its purpose and functionality.
+A brief description of sort&search, explaining its purpose and functionality.

 ## Table of Contents
 - [Installation](#installation)